5 Components of a Turnkey Business

 The Marketing System

 Marketing is lead generation.
 You want to generate a certain number of qualified leads for your business.
 So you build a marketing engine or marketing system to do just that.
-This will include all of your major marketing mediums:
+This will include all of your major marketing media:

 The Selling System